splittingred/modActiveDirectory/README.md

 modActiveDirectory also allows you to specify a comma-separated list of MODx UserGroup names to automatically add the User to.
 This can be set in the activedirectory.autoadd_usergroups setting.

+Make sure you give the User Groups the User will auto-join access to the manager (through Access Controls), should you want your ActiveDirectory users to have mgr access.